 Tree topology representations.
 To encode octree topology, we use a post-order Depth-First Search (DFS) ordering.
-As shown in Fig. 3(d), the octants of a 3 layer octree are serialized by the post-order DFS: it starts at the root node and goes as far as it can down its child nodes from left to right, then visit itself and backtracks.
+As shown in Figure 3d, the octants of a 3 layer octree are serialized by the post-order DFS: it starts at the root node and goes as far as it can down its child nodes from left to right, then visit itself and backtracks.

 Mixed leaf representations.
 We collect all mixed leaf nodes in an octree in the order defined above, forming a 4D binary matrix.
-In the example shown in Fig. 3(e), the maximum depth is 1 and two mixed leaf nodes are extracted.
+In the example shown in Figure 3e, the maximum depth is 1 and two mixed leaf nodes are extracted.
 To clearly demonstrate the advantages of our proposed structure, we simply use binary occupancy encoding across all our experiments.
-However, other representations such as color values, real-valued occupancy probability, or surface normals could also be easily integrated into our algorithm in this step.
+However, other representations such as real-valued occupancy probability or the surface normal could also be easily integrated into our algorithm in this step.